One World, one Love

-To millions of ravers worldwide, it was the holiday of the techno movement, to others simply the party of their life, and to still others the largest peace demonstration ever: the Love Parade.
+For millions of ravers worldwide, it was the holiday of the techno movement, for others simply the party of their lives, and for yet others, the world’s largest peace demonstration: the Love Parade.

-From 1989 to 2003, it was held annually in Berlin and attracted record attendance of 1.5 million people who danced together, peacefully and carefree to electronic music in 1999.
-The spirit of Love, Peace, Unity & Respect is still at home at electronic music festivals and events around the world.
+From 1989 to 2003, it took place every year in Berlin, with record-breaking attendance of 1.5 million people who danced together peacefully and lighthearted to electronic music in 1999.
+The spirit of love, peace, unity and respect still lives on at electronic music festivals and events around the world today.

-In 2004 and 2005, the parade was cancelled due to funding problems.
-As a result, the “Loveparade” brand changed hands, moved from Berlin to the Ruhr area and met its temporary end there in a disaster in 2010.
+In 2004 and 2005, the parade was canceled due to financial issues.
+After that, the “Love Parade” brand changed ownership, moved from Berlin to the Ruhr region, and tragically met its end in 2010.

-“When will the Love Parade return?”
-The call has been getting louder and louder for years.
-It’s time for a new chapter in the history of the parade.
-Back home in Berlin, with the heads of the first hour.
+“When will the Loveparade come back?”
+The call has grown louder over the years.
+It was time for a new chapter in the history of the parade.
+Back in Berlin, with the original creators.

 Let’s rave the planet!